 Here V is the input supply voltage, 0.6 refers to the forward voltage drop of the BJT, and the figure 0.005 represents the typical working current for the BJT.

 Inverters are normally considered to be a difficult project for any newcomer in the field of electronics.
-However, the following simple cross-coupled inverter can prove this wrong.
+However, the above shown simple cross-coupled inverter can prove this wrong.
 It is a very simple design using just a couple of power transistors and a few high watt resistors.

 Even though it is simple it can generate a formidable power output of 220V from a 12V automobile battery and can be used for operating power electrical tools such as soldering iron, lamps, small drill machines, table fan etc.